Jacqueline Courtney

 In 1975, Courtney and Reinholt were fired, allegedly for "storyline purposes."
 Head writer Harding Lemay wrote in his memoir, Eight Years in Another World, that Courtney was fired because she was a bad actress who refused to learn lines as written, although she had huge popularity with the soap audience.
 After being dismissed by producer Paul Rauch, Courtney went on to play Pat Ashley on ABC's One Life to Live, where she was reunited with George Reinholt, playing Tony Lord.
 In 1979, just as Courtney was involved in a storyline involving a psychotic twin sister, Maggie, Robin Strasser joined the cast as Dorian Lord.
 Courtney remained on the show until September 1983, when the network fired her just before bringing Paul Rauch in as producer.

 Courtney reconciled her differences with Another World and started back on the show as Alice on the 20th anniversary show in May 1984.
 She played the role until the next year when she was let go due to lack of story for the character.
 In 1989 she returned for the show's 25th anniversary and for Mackenzie Cory's funeral.
 After a small role as madame Diane Winston on Loving in 1987, Courtney retired from acting, though she appeared, alongside Reinholt, on the TV special 50 Years of Soaps: An All-Star Celebration in 1994.

 Courtney died on December 20, 2010, aged 64, from metastatic melanoma.
-She was survived by a daughter, Jennifer, by her marriage to Carl Desiderio.

 In 1973, Courtney received Best Actress, Single Performance, recognition in The First Annual Afternoon TV Writers And Editors Awards.